TuF3i/XiaXiaoMan/README.md

 # XiaXiaoMan
-I really want to join RedRock and become a RedRocker!!!
+### I really want to join RedRock and become a RedRocker!!!

+A QQ-SDK Based QQBot with Golang.